Last Updated on December 12, 2022 by Janine

 - LifeStraw water bottle – Since tap water isn’t drinkable in Mexico, having a water bottle with a filter is key.
 Save yourself from purchasing disposable bottles by carrying a LifeStraw with you.

 - Travel insurance – You can’t afford to travel without travel insurance, especially in the current state of the world.
 Mexico’s healthcare system is often affordable, but why risk it?
 Protect yourself and your belongings with a travel insurance policy.
-I recommend World Nomads.
+World Nomads and SafetyWing both offer affordable policies.

 Best Things to do in Baja California

 1. Experience local flavors on a food tour of Tijuana

 Whether you’re just popping across the border for a change of scenery, or planning a prolonged journey through the Baja peninsula, don’t overlook Tijuana.

 Tijuana is widely known for its nightlife and party scene, but “TJ” is so much more than a destination for American teens to blow off some steam.